 Eventually, partnering up with a competitor may actually be a good idea – especially if you have similar goals, temperaments, and such.

-With people working in such close proximity, there’s always potential for conflict.
+With people working in such close proximity, there’s always the potential for conflict.
 Freelancers are a diverse breed – some are formal, others more relaxed.
 Occasionally, these styles may clash and spill over into the working atmosphere.

 Privacy and security

 Sharing a communal space increases the odds of sensitive information being lost, stolen or accessed by unauthorised persons.